blimmo/audioconv/README.md

 ## Features
 - Transcodes lossless audio files to lossy.
 - Links everything else (such as lossy audio files) so there's no duplication of data.
 - Removes files from the mirror when they're deleted in the source.
+- Only one source file (plus an optional config file).

 ## Installation
-Download the 2 files in the repo and put them in a directory together.
+Download `audioconv.py`.

+Optionally also download `config.ini` and put it in the same directory as the script.

 You will also need ffmpeg on your PATH.

 ## Usage
-First set `source` and `dest` in `config.ini`.
+`python audioconv.py <source> <dest>`

-`source` should be set to the root directory of your music directory and `dest` to an empty directory or existing mirror.
+`source` should be the root directory of your music directory and `dest` an empty directory or existing mirror.
 Everything in `dest` that isn't in `source` will be removed.

-Then run `python audioconv.py` whenever you want to syncronise the folders.
+If you downloaded `config.ini`,  set `source` and `dest` in it and you can just run `python audioconv.py` whenever you want to syncronise the folders.